Sashamxz/aws_click/README.md

 ```
 -check your internet connection

--check if you entered the id and key aws access correctly
+-check if you entered the id and key and region aws access correctly

 -check error text, which can help you fix the error
 ```
-Connection error header:
+Connection error headers:

 **AccessDeniedException** -     This error occurs when there are missing or insufficient EC2 access rights.

 **InvalidSignatureException** - This error occurs when the request signature is not valid.

 **ClientError** -               This error occurs when there is an interaction error with the EC2 service.

 **EndpointConnectionError** -   This error occurs when a connection to the EC2 server cannot be established.

 **NoCredentialsError** -        This error occurs when access keys and secret keys are missing.

 #### Errors that may appear when working with instances: